mdmehedyhassan/react-native-website/docs/new-architecture-app-modules-android.md

 :::

-The code-gen will output some Java and some C++ code that now we need to build.
+The Codegen will output some Java and some C++ code that now we need to build.

 Let’s edit your **module level** `build.gradle` to include the **two** `externalNativeBuild` blocks detailed below inside the `android{}` block: